Mostafa-Ragab/news-list/README.md

 # 📰 News Headlines App (React + Vite)

-A simple news viewer app that fetches real-time headlines and displays them in a clean interface.
+A small full-stack app that fetches real headlines and displays them with a clean UI.
-This project simulates a frontend assignment where the app consumes a news API securely and shows a list + detailed article screen.
+The backend proxies NewsAPI securely (API key kept on the server) and exposes a protected /api/news endpoint consumed by the React frontend.

 ---

 ## 🚀 Features

 - ✅ Fetch latest news articles
-- ✅ Protected API call (via  environment variables)
+•	✅ Protected backend using Bearer token (no public API key in the frontend)
 - ✅ Search with debounce (filters articles by title)
 - ✅ Refresh button to reload data
 - ✅ Error & loading states